 It’s been a dozen years since Verizon’s catchphrase “Can you hear me now?” became a commonplace precept for any mobile phone user having problems with a cellular connection.
 Since then, there has been a tremendous amount of industry activity regarding partnerships, mergers, acquisitions and dissolutions amongst wireless service providers.
-Today, there are four major players in the U.S.; sometimes known as the “Big Four,” Verizon, AT&T, Sprint and T-Mobile are the survivors who have staked claims to national airwaves and their respective licensed markets of POPs.
-Both Verizon and AT&T currently boast “nationwide national coverage” while Sprint and T-Mobile are standing at about half-mast.
-Even, so according to the FCC’s end of year report on the state of wireless, the industry is as competitive as it’s ever been.
+Today, there are now three major players in the U.S.; sometimes known as the “Big Three” Verizon, AT&T, and T-Mobile (who acquired Sprint) are the survivors who have staked claims to national airwaves and their respective licensed markets of POPs.

-Since competition for subscribers remains at the forefront of Big 4 marketing strategies, and “anytime, anywhere” fast and reliable coverage is a benefit to many people, the major carriers publish network coverage maps on their websites, in an effort to persuade customers to churn their way.
-Recently, it’s become a matter of growing concern for some politicians who have taken the issue of accurate network coverage on as a rallying cry.
+Since competition for subscribers remains at the forefront of Big 3 marketing strategies, and “anytime, anywhere” fast and reliable coverage is a benefit to many people, the major carriers publish network coverage maps on their websites, in an effort to persuade customers to churn their way.
+In the last two years, it’s become a matter of growing concern for some politicians who have taken the issue of accurate network coverage on as a rallying cry.
 Sen. Charles Schumer, D-NY, asked the FCC to investigate whether network providers are fairly and accurately advertising wireless coverage in their online coverage map tools.

 According to a study conducted by RootMetrics, Hudson Valley, NY ranks 125th out of 125 metropolitan areas for good coverage and capacity on the BIG 4 wireless networks.
 Now, it is important to acknowledge that many factors are contributing to strong wireless coverage and network capacity in a metropolitan area, some of which are completely outside of the WSP’s purview.
 For example, one factor is the willingness of local municipalities to allow wireless infrastructure, such as new tower builds.
 Under the Telecommunications Act of 1996, local municipalities could no longer prohibit the provision of wireless service.
 However, they sure can make it difficult.
 And in Hudson Valley, NY, zoning regulations do exactly that.
 Thus, it may not be AT&T, Sprint, T-Mobile or Verizon’s fault that coverage is poor in the Hudson Valley area.
 It isn’t for a lack of trying, as they get turned down in zoning hearings for new towers and wireless infrastructure on a regular basis.
 However, that doesn’t excuse them from inaccurately depicting strong coverage on their website coverage maps for that area.

 Here at Steel in the Air, Inc., we review coverage maps for each of the wireless carriers on a daily basis, while acting as a cell tower lease expert that advises landowners of the fair-market value of leases.
-Part of our assessments involve a location metric, which enables us to determine the relative value of a particular location for each of the Big Four carriers, in consideration of their current operational infrastructure.
+Part of our assessments involve a location metric, which enables us to determine the relative value of a particular location for each of the Big Three carriers, in consideration of their current operational infrastructure.
 Each year, my staff and I review thousands of locations and visit each wireless provider’s coverage map website for each newly proposed cell site location.
 Coverage maps are generated by either the marketing department or the radio frequency department, and are intended to fulfill specific purposes.
 In my opinion, both AT&T and Verizon have antiquated website coverage mapping tools that simply show equal coverage across large areas.
 While both AT&T and Verizon do have better coverage empirically (RootMetrics ranks them #1 and #2 across the United States), their coverage maps are simple marketing tools intended to convince viewers that coverage and capacity exists ubiquitously across a large area.
 T-Mobile recently (Aug-2020) reduced the quality of their coverage map in our opinion.
 Sprint (now part of T-Mobile) previously had more realistic coverage maps that show actual gradients in quality of coverage and more closely represent realistic conditions.

 To illustrate, please see the image pair below.
 On the left is an image of Verizon’s coverage map depicting coverage strength in a given area.
 On the right is a coverage map that Verizon’s radio frequency department generated to support their efforts to get a new tower approved at the circled in the middle of the map.
 In order to get zoning approval to build a new tower, Verizon must demonstrate that its coverage is currently sub-par at that location.
 The blue areas represent strong coverage while the yellow areas represent weak to none.
 Again, the red map is what Verizon has published on its website illustrating the exact same area; and here it shows red (strong coverage) across the entire area.
 Is Verizon’s online coverage map wrong or is the map to the right understated simply to fool the zoning board into agreeing to a new tower build?
 In reality, both are correct.
 Verizon, just like other wireless carriers shows coverage on their website to market how strong it is but understates it when required to prove the need for a new tower.
 In other words, Verizon (and other wireless carriers) can generate coverage maps to show whatever they want to show.

-T-Mobile should be given some credit for attempting to provide more actionable information with their coverage maps.
+We previously gave T-Mobile credit for attempting to provide more actionable information with their coverage maps.
 In early 2015, T-Mobile’s coverage map was updated.
 The result was similar to AT&T and Verizon’s coverage map tools whereby most areas of the country were shown with excellent coverage.
 However, at some point in November of 2015, T-Mobile revised what their coverage maps showed to present more realistic results.
-Below is a pair of images that illustrate coverage over the same area as shown on T-Mobile’s website on two different dates.
-The first, taken from June 18th of last year, shows nearly complete strong coverage over the entire area.
-The second taken from November 15th of last year shows a different picture with pockets of strong coverage and some areas of weaker coverage.
+To the right is a pair of images that illustrate coverage over the same area as shown on T-Mobile’s website on two different dates.
+The first, taken from June 18th of 2015, shows nearly complete strong coverage over the entire area.
+The second taken from November 15th of 2015 shows a different picture with pockets of strong coverage and some areas of weaker coverage.
 The latter map is much more representative of what T-Mobile’s coverage actually is, not what the marketing department wants to show it as.
 It appears that T-Mobile rightfully determined that they were overstating actual coverage and revised their map to more accurately show real coverage.

 Coverage Map Accuracy

-t is important to note that good coverage doesn’t always mean good performance, nor does it mean a fast data connection.
+it is important to note that good coverage doesn’t always mean good performance, nor does it mean a fast data connection.
 Furthermore, the maps typically show what coverage is like outdoors, not indoors.
 Thus, even with accurate maps, your cellular and data performance may suffer when you go indoors.
 Lastly, in terms of total actual coverage across the US, Verizon and AT&T simply have more complete and extensive coverage although T-Mobile is quickly catching up with their 600MHz expansion over the last 2 years.
-So if you travel a significant amount, especially in smaller towns or rural areas, go with Verizon or AT&T for reliable coverage.
+So if you travel a significant amount, especially in smaller towns or rural areas, go with Verizon for reliable coverage.
 However, if you pretty much work in one place and live in another, the accuracy of site-specific coverage maps is more important.

 It is also important that while the maps may show strong vs. weak coverage, none of the maps show the amount of capacity that the network has at a given location.
 Accordingly, while there may be excellent coverage at a location, if there are too many people using the network simultaneously (think AT&T’s network in NYC after the first iPhone came out) the data speeds will drop and connectivity will become more problematic.
-In other words, at this point in time, none of the maps accurately show network capacity, although areas with 4G LTE coverage will be more likely to handle greater capacity.
+In other words, at this point in time, none of the maps accurately show network capacity, although areas with 5G coverage will be more likely to handle greater capacity.
 However, that doesn’t necessarily mean faster speeds.
 (See this comparison by Open Signal– T-Mobile easily has the widest 5G coverage area- but Verizon’s average speed across their network is still higher even with the lowest 5G availability.)

 So what can the average wireless consumer take from this?